dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 ## Publish example

-To disable CloudEvent wrapping, set the `rawPayload` metadata as part of the publishing request.
-This will enable subscribers to receive these messages without having to parsing the CloudEvent schema.
+To disable CloudEvent wrapping, set the `rawPayload` metadata to `true` as part of the publishing request.
+This will allow subscribers to receive these messages without having to parse the CloudEvent schema.

 {{< tabs curl "Python SDK" "PHP SDK">}}